Dhok Gohar Shah

 Dhok Gohar Shah is a village in Rawalpindi District in the Punjab province of Pakistan.

-This place is famous for being the birthplace of Riaz Ahmed Gohar Shahi (ریاض احمد گوھرشاہی), a Pakistani author and spiritual leader and founder of Mehdi Foundation International.

-The Mausoleum of Syed Ali Gohar Shah, also known Baba Gohar Ali Shah, is also in Dhok Gohar Shah, who was an ancestor of Riaz Ahmed Gohar Shahi.
+The Mausoleum of Syed Ali Gohar Shah, also known Baba Gohar Ali Shah, is also in Dhok Gohar Shah.
 Originally he was from Kashmir, however, later he migrated to a suburb of Rawalpindi near Gujar Khan, the place is dedicated to his name and called Dhok Gohar Shah means village of Gohar Shah.